Raizlabs/heroku-liblouis-buildpack/README.md

 Add a `.profile` file to your root directory with `export LD_LIBRARY_PATH=$HOME/vendor/liblouis-exec/lib` inside

+Add this buildpack to your heroku application with `heroku buildpacks:add https://github.com/Raizlabs/heroku-liblouis-buildpack`

-Commit your changes, and push these changes up to your heroku application
+Commit your changes, and push them up to your heroku application `git push heroku master`

 Usage